MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Description**: When you upgrade DPM, database name might change in some scenarios.

-**Workaround**: If you are protecting a DPM database, make sure you enable the protection for the new DPM database.
+**Workaround**: If you are protecting a DPM database, ensure that you enable the protection for the new DPM database.
 Once the DPM upgrade is validated, you can remove protection for the previous DPM database.

 ### Hyper-V RCT - recover as files for D-T backup fails